ElianCodes/ElianCodes-frontend/src/pages/blog/using-konvajs-as-canvas-with-react.md

   - React
   - Canvas
   - Front-end
-description: Using KonvaJS as canvas with React
 imgUrl: https://konvajs.org/assets/features/undraw_image_viewer_wxce.svg
-longDescription: I was in need for a HTML canvas that was easily integratable with React or JavaScript, then I found Konva
+description: I was in need for a HTML canvas that was easily integratable with React or JavaScript, then I found Konva
 layout: '../../layouts/BlogPost.astro'
 permalink: 'using-konvajs-as-canvas-with-react'
 ---